MnkGitBox/MNkSupportUtilities/docs/AppSymbol_doc/doc.md

 - **Custom Symbol**

-    1. Create custom symbol using template and symbol image files to older iOS versions. (*You can find how to create custom symbol using template [here](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app).*)
+    1. Even though Apple has provided thousands of different symbols in the SF Symbol library, it’s impossible to cover every conceivable image you may need in your app.
+What Apple has done instead is make it really easy for you to build your own custom symbols, when needed. (*You can find how to create custom symbol using the symbol template [here](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app).*)

     <br>